evolve700/PlexPlaylistExport/README.md

 So we have established you need

-- Your music library is organized using beets and you have the `playlist` plugin configured and ready to use.
+- A music library that is organized using beets and you have the `playlist` plugin configured and ready to use.
 - Your Plex music library is created based on the folder structure provided by beets and you have playlist(s) set up for this library.

-If this holds true for you then you might be able to use this script with your plex server.
+If this holds true for you then you might be able to use this script with your Plex server.
 So what else do you need to get started:

 1. Your Plex server base URL (in your local network, i.e., `http://192.168.0.10:32400`), which you provide to script